GregAcket/weather_ts/README.md

 # weather_ts

-WORK IN PROGRESS
+WORK IN PROGRESS --> just some more style to add

-Just a small weather app to try Vite, TypeScript and Styled-component
+A small but efficient weather app to try Vite, TypeScript and Styled-component

-To make it work you will have to add a .env file with your own Unsplash_key.
-Check App.tsx file line 56
+Forecast for the day and the next week anywhere in the world